-- A. The regular meeting of the Board shall be held once every month on a date decided by the Board of Appeals at its annual organizational meeting or, as necessary, as determined by the Chairperson, provided there is business to conduct. - B. The annual organizational meeting of the Board shall be the first regular meeting following the annual Town Meeting.
-At the annual meeting, among other business, the Board shall-elect the officers from its members.
-Those officers are a Chairperson and the Secretary.BLANK - C. Special meetings of the Board may be called by the Cehairperson.
-At least forty-eight (48)hours written notice of the time, place, and business of the meeting shall be given to each member of the Board of Appeals, Board of Selectpersons, Planning Board, as well as the Town Manager and Code Enforcement Officer.
+- A. The regular meeting of the Board shall be held once every month on a date decided by the Board of Appeals at its annual organizational meeting or, as necessary, as determined by the Chairperson, provided there is business to conduct. - B. BLANK - C. Special meetings of the Board may be called by the Chairperson.
+At least forty-eight (48) hours written notice of the time, place, and business of the meeting shall be given to each member of the Board of Appeals, Board of Selectpersons, Planning Board, as well as the Town Manager and Code Enforcement Officer.
 Public notice shall also be made using contemporary means and technology. - D. The Chairperson shall call a special meeting within ten (10) days of receipt of a written request from any three (3) members of the Board whose request specifies the matters to be considered at such special meeting. - E. Subject to the discretion of the Chairperson, the order of business at regular meetings shall be as follows: roll call; reading and approval of the minutes of the preceding meeting; action on held cases; public hearing (when scheduled); other business; adjournment. - F. All meetings of the Board shall be open to the public except executive sessions.
 No votes may be taken by the Board in executive session.
 The Board shall only hold executive sessions for purposes allowed by law.